Train your way to Financial Fitness, by Shannon McLay

 STEP 3: diagnose major areas of concern

-It is time to look at bank statements, payment categories, consumption habits and see the major expenditures (the big picture).
-The author suggests writing the list of such big expenditures: “our enemies”.
+It is time to look at bank statements, payment categories, and consumption habits and see the major expenditures (the big picture).
+The author suggests writing a list of such big expenditures: “our enemies”.

-Shannon realizes it is often necessary to think outside the box, minimize these problems and find replacement activities and behaviours; sometimes, we resist because we don’t want to feel deprived of our expenditures and habits.
-She even suggests rewarding ourselves each time we adjust, minimize or remove a bad habit and/or unsustainable expenditure.
+Shannon realises it is often necessary to think outside the box, minimise these problems and find replacement activities and behaviours; sometimes, we resist because we don’t want to feel deprived of our expenditures and habits.
+She even suggests rewarding ourselves each time we adjust, minimise or remove a bad habit and/or unsustainable expenditure.
 She warns us about friends or family that might tempt us with old spending habits.
 As such, it is important to take the necessary steps to strengthen our new habits.

 STEP 5: monitor the progress

 We must check our progress once a week, once a month and ultimately once a quarter.
 The first goal of financially fat people is to become financially skinny.
 After that, we can focus on the more detailed program of financially skinny people to become financially fit and ultimately perform the financially fit program to improve and maintain our financial health.